coderefinery/template-workshop-webpage/content/join.md

 to help or there is something else we can do, please get in touch.

-* Breakout rooms with team leaders gives a community atmosphere and private help.
+* Breakout rooms with team leaders gives a community atmosphere and private help, even in a big course.
+* Local partners can provide locally-relevant support, both short and long term, without worrying about basic course mechanics.
-* Our material is provided in writing (lesson websites), by voice, and by demo.
+* Our material is provided in many different formats: writing (lesson websites), by presenting, videos, Q&A, and more.
 * We record videos and post the notes so you can review at your own pace later on.
-Videos don't include audience voice or video.
+Videos completely preserve privacy (don't include audience voice or video).
+* Raw Twitch videos are available immediately - so you can immediately review anything you didn't catch the first time.
+This greatly reduces pressure from the course.
+* We also try very hard to release YouTube videos by the same day, so that they are useful for further-refined instant review (even if they are not perfect).
-* A collaborative document allows everybody to ask questions anonymously and asynchronously, without interrupting others.
-On the other hand, there are many questions, so don't let it distract you from the main lecture.
+* A collaborative document allows everybody to ask questions anonymously and asynchronously, without worrying about interrupting others.
+(On the other hand, there are many questions, so don't let it distract you from the main flow).
+These notes are published for later review.
-* Lesson websites and collaborative document use standard web technologies, so that browser accessibility plugins can be used (for example making the font more accessible, check browser extensions).
+* Lesson websites and collaborative document use standard web technologies, so that browser accessibility plugins can be used (for example: making the font more accessible, check browser extensions).
 * Twitch can be live-captioned using the Google Chrome browser.
-* You can follow along without providing any personal data (registration, Twitch works with cookies blocked).
+* You can follow along without providing any personal data (without registration to any services, though GitHub registration is used for many exercises).
-* We have figures in some lessons which are somewhat important, without good alt text.
-We are working on this, contributions welcome.
+* We can share the course attendance with an unlimited number of people.
+* Local sessions with partners and limited global interaction makes Code of Conduct monitoring much easier.
+* We try to make our written material as accessible as possible, both in content and form.
+This may not be perfect, but we welcome help to make things better.